biocross/unlimit/README.md

 To perform additional actions after unlimit finishes, use custom scripts!

-Just define an `.unlimit.yml` file in your project root, and put in your scripts inside the `custom_scripts` key:
+Just create an `.unlimit.yml` file in your project root, and put in your scripts inside the `custom_scripts` array:

 For example, the following unlimit file runs a script to modify a plist using PlistBuddy: